ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

      - An instance of [IBM Cloud™ Monitoring](/docs/monitoring?topic=monitoring-getting-started)
      - A user ID with [administrator platform permissions](/docs/account?topic=account-userroles) and the service access [writer role](/docs/account?topic=account-userroles#service_access_roles).

+   Follow these steps:

    1. Scroll down to the **Monitoring and activity tracking** section and toggle the radio button to **Monitoring enabled**.
 Select an appropriate plan, and give the new instance a memorable name.
 For example, if you are creating the instance in the same region as the bucket (for example, `us-east`) you could name the instance `US East MM` so that you can easily find it later.
    1. Enable monitoring for both **usage and request metrics**.

 ## Verify the information is correct
 {: #verify-cos-bucket}